rapyuta-robotics/rapyuta-io-docs/hugo/content/pricing-support/pricing/billing-usage.md

 weight: 715
 ---
 ## Consumable Items
 Each subscription plan in rapyuta.io includes a predefined number of complementary consumable resources or units such as cloud deployment hours, volume deployment hours, devices, users, and static routes.
-To cater to different user requirements rapyuta.io allows you to purchase specific add-on units (up-to-the predefined maximum caps for the plan) at an additional cost.
+To cater to different user requirements rapyuta.io allows you to purchase specific add-on units (up to predefined maximum caps for the plan) at an additional cost.

 ![Billing Usage](/images/pricing/billing/billing-usage.png?classes=border,shadow&width=50pc)